Share Price:

 Our Progress Highlights

-reduction in scope 1 and 2 absolute emissions4
+reduction in Scope 1 and 2 emissions5

 100%